 In this episode I’m going to tell you a spooky tale called Yotsuya Kaidan, the story of Oiwa and her sad and vengeful ghost.
 This is one of the big Japanese ghost stories.
 Remember I told you about Okiku and the Nine Plates back in Episode 25.
 Today’s ghost, Oiwa, is as well-known as our poor Okiku.

 After coming to live in Japan (1890), Lafcadio Hearn listened intently to the folk stories and ghostly tales that were related to him.
 He then wrote them down in English, adding his own unique style and began publishing books of his gathered observances and retellings.
-Glimpses of Unfamiliar Japan, Exotics and Retrospectives, and Kwaidan to name a few.
+This is Mr. Hearn’s most well-known story.

-Story Time is a little bit different than the usual Uncanny Japan podcast.
 Instead of me telling you about some interesting, odd, or spooky tidbit, I’ll be reading you a story.
 This is something I do over on Patreon once a month.
-There I call them Bedtime Stories and they’re more varied, from obscure pieces of folklore I find, translate, and slightly reimagine (for the story’s sake), to pieces I discover in the public domain and sometimes even my own work.
-But that’s that.